 The Southern Appalachians, which include the Blue Ridge Mountains, are some of the oldest in the world and the birthplace of the North Carolina Outward Bound School.
 Western North Carolina is home to hundreds of waterfalls, over a million acres of national forests, park and public land, unique flora and fauna, rushing rivers and some of the highest peaks in the Eastern United States (the highest being Mt.
 Mitchell, 6,684 ft.)
 Because of its diverse and beautiful landscapes the Southern Appalachians have appeared in many motion pictures like The Hunger Games, Last of the Mohicans, The Fugitive, Dirty Dancing and Patch Adams.

-Because the Appalachians were once one of the largest mountain ranges in the world, (during the Ordovician Period) they have many different geologic landforms, climates and soils.
-This long evolutionary history and temperate climate create an area which is teaming with life.
+Because the Appalachians were once one of the largest mountain ranges in the world they have many different geologic landforms, climates and soils.
+This long evolutionary history and temperate climate create an area which is teeming with life.
 Participants can expect to share the wilderness with over 700 different kinds of trees, more than 50 types of mammals, 150 different types of birds and about 40 species of amphibians.

 Temperatures in this area range from 50-85 degrees in the summer, 30-65 degrees in the spring and fall, and 10-50 degrees in the winter.